MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/deploy-nodejs-azure-app-service-with-visual-studio-code.md

     ![Initialize git repository](../media/deploy-azure/git-init.png)

-1. At the prompts, choose *expressApp1* for the workspace folder.
+1. At the prompts, choose *myexpressapp* for the workspace folder.

 1. After the repository is initialized, enter the message "Initial commit" and select the checkmark to create the initial commit of your source files.